The Tone Bender Timeline

 Vic Flick's Fender Imbroglio amp and his original Maestro Fuzz-Tone

-There is also some contention about the date the first Tone bender was built.
+There is also some contention about the date the first Tone Bender was built.
 Gary has stated on several occasions that he made the first Tone Benders in early 1965, after his return from Italy.
-Two magazine articles from the time imply this date was either in 1964, prior to September, or after Gary returned from Italy in early 1965.
+Jeff Beck had one by April 20th.
+Two magazine articles from the time imply this date was either in 1964, prior to September, or after Gary returned from Italy in April 1965.
 Beat Instrumental was one of the UK's leading monthly music magazines, covering the growing rock scene throughout the 1960's and 1970's, along with its weekly competitor, the Melody Maker newspaper.
 BI and MM featured interviews with the top musicians, covering everything from the gear used to the studio production methods.
 The latest gadgets were always talked about here, and BI was where you would find the advertisements for all of those gadgets.
 Hit Parader and New Musical Express were two other popular music newspapers in the UK, although they were less focused on gear.
 An article in the September 1965 issue of BI about the new Tone Bender's being made by Sola Sound states this: "Gary Hurst is the technician behind the new fuzz box, he calls it the Tone Bender.
 He perfected it last year but had to shelve it when he went to work with an Italian firm making organs."
-'Last year ' would be 1964, indicating that Gary made the first wood boxed Tone Benders in 1964, before going to Italy, not in 1965.
+'Last year ' would be 1964, incorrectly indicating that Gary made the first wood boxed Tone Benders in 1964, before going to Italy, not in 1965.

 However, an article from the weekly Melody Maker newspaper in late 1965 or early 1966 states this quote from Larry Macari: Electronics consultant Gary Hurst was the first to design a British model, which was manufactured by Musical Exchange of London..."we decided to build our own, with a better circuit.
 This happened about eight months ago and we started selling about 20 to 30 a week.
 We decided to go into production."
-Since this press release article was likely not printed earlier than September '65 (when the TB MKI was first advertised), Larry Macari saying 'eight months ago' places the wood boxed Tone Benders in early 1965, not 1964 as the Gary Hurst comment in the Beat Instrumental article implies.
+Since this press release article was likely not printed earlier than September '65 (when the TB MKI was first advertised), Larry Macari saying 'eight months ago' places the wood boxed Tone Benders in early 1965, not 1964 as the Beat Instrumental article implies.

 Larry Macari also states a different origin for the Tone Bender in that Melody Maker article: Exchange managing director Larry Macari told the MM: "The first American tone benders had no sustain - you couldn't sustain the distortion effects.
 Where I worked we loaned out an American unit (the Maestro Fuzz-Tone, the only production American unit available) for record sessions.
 When this got faulty we decided to build our own, with a better circuit.
 This happened about eight months ago and we started selling about 20 to 30 a week.
 We decided to go into production.
 It has sold hundreds and records by groups like the Yardbirds and Merseybeats, have helped enormously.
 There have been fuzz records by Spencer Davis, The Walker Brothers, Pretty Things, Who, Ivy League, and Dave Dee.
 We sent one over to Tom Jones in the States.
 Jeff Beck of the Yardbirds used one with his bottle-neck and gets a sound like violins - really tasteful.".
 Note that Larry's version of the original Tone bender origin is the Musical Exchange needed a replacement for their faulty Maestro Fuzz-Tone, so they built one.
 Also note that there is no mention of Gary Hurst, even though his name was being used in the advertisements at the time.
 Strange contradictions, but editing can often change the meaning of what was actually said.
 All we can get from this is that the first Tone Benders were built by Gary sometime in this period.
 It is also interesting that 'tone bender' was used generically in this article as a term for any fuzz pedal.
 It is unclear who first came up with the name Tone Bender, but the Macaris owned the rights to it at the time.